vk3txd/nko-antenna-brief/README.md

 ---

-## Key Concept
+## NKO Key Concepts
 The antenna consists of:
-- A long wire element
-- A shorter wire element
+- A long wire element and a shorter wire element
 - A tuned length of coaxial feedline connected via a 4:1 autotransformer (UnUn)
-- A good 1:1 current balun at the bottom of the coax feedline.
+- A good 1:1 current balun is used at the bottom of the coax feedline.

 In the NKO configuration:
 - The coax shield is electrically bonded to the short arm